Obarun/66/doc/frontend.md

 # The frontend service file

-The [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs each handle and use several kinds of services and different files.
-It is quite complex to understand and manage the relationship between all those files and services.
-If you're interested in the details you should read [the documentation for the s6 servicedir](https://skarnet.org/software/s6/servicedir.html) and also about [classic](https://skarnet.org/software/s6/servicedir.html), [oneshot, longrun (also called atomic services),bundle](https://skarnet.org/software/s6-rc/s6-rc-compile.html) and [module](frontend.html#Module service creation) services.
-The frontend service file of 66 tools allows you to deal with all these different services in a centralized manner and in one single location.
+The [s6](https://skarnet.org/software/s6) programs use different files.
+It is quite complex to understand and manage the relationship between all those files.
+If you're interested in the details you should read [the documentation for the s6 servicedir](https://skarnet.org/software/s6/servicedir.html) and also about [classic](https://skarnet.org/software/s6/servicedir.html) and [module](frontend.html#Module service creation) services.
+The frontend service file of `66` program allows you to deal with all these different services in a centralized manner and in one single location.

-By default *66* tools expects to find service files in `%%service_system%%` and `%%service_adm%%` for root user.
+By default `66` program expects to find service files in `%%service_system%%` and `%%service_adm%%` for root user.
 For regular users, `$HOME/%%service_user%%` will take priority over the previous ones.
 Although this can be changed at compile time by passing the `--with-system-service=DIR`, `--with-sysadmin-service=DIR` and `--with-user-service=DIRoption` to `./configure`.

-The frontend service file has a format of INI with a specific syntax on the key field.
+The frontend service file has a format of `INI` with a specific syntax on the key field.
 The name of the file usually corresponds to the name of the daemon and does not have any extension or prefix.

 The file is made of *sections* which can contain one or more `key value` pairs where the *key* name can contain special characters like `-` (hyphen) or `_` (low line) except the character `@` (commercial at) which is reserved.